tauseef-ansari/excel-challenges/challenge-68-pivottable-multiple-workbooks/README.md

-# Excel Challenge 68 - Create a PivotTable From Multiple Workbooks
+# Excel Challenge 68 - Consolidating Data from Multiple Workbooks

 ## Business Scenario

-A company maintains expense data across three departments:

-- HR
-- Operations
-- Sales

-Management requires a consolidated expense report showing company-wide totals and department-level breakdowns.
+A company maintains expense records across multiple departmental workbooks.
+Management requires a consolidated report to analyze company-wide expenses.

-## Objectives
+## Solution

-- Consolidate data from multiple workbooks
-- Create a PivotTable report
-- Analyze expenses by department
-- Generate company-wide summaries
+I used Power Query to combine data from multiple workbooks using the Append Queries feature and then loaded the consolidated dataset into a Pivot Table for reporting and analysis.

 ## Skills Demonstrated

+- Power Query
+- Append Queries
 - Data Consolidation
-- PivotTables
+- Pivot Tables
 - Data Analysis
 - Reporting
-- Excel Data Modeling

-## Files

-- solution.xlsx
-- screenshots/

-## Key Takeaways
+## Outcome

-- Combined data from multiple workbook sources
-- Built dynamic PivotTable summaries
-- Created department-level analysis views
+Created a single source of truth by combining multiple departmental datasets and generated a Pivot Table report for management review.